datnerde/obsedian_notes/OMSCS/GOIS/Thread Design considerations.md

 	- The PCB will still contain info of virtual address mapping for the whole process warped in user level
 	- Thread_lib will contain info for each user-level thread (ULT)

-# Thread Data Structures: At Scale
+# Thread Data Structures: At Scale![[Pasted image 20230904162643.png]]
--
+# Hard and Light Process State